 Learn about the items: Update the Traditional Seder Plate.
 Here's How.

 Bonus: A Rabbi's Liquid Seder Plate

 We present you with, what could possibly be, the world's first all-juice Passover Seder plate.
-It's the brainchild of Rabbi Josh Franklin of Temple Beth Elohim in Wellesley, Massachusetts, and he's been adding it to his otherwise mostly traditional Seder for the last four years.
+It's the brainchild of Rabbi Josh Franklin of the Jewish Center of the Hamptons in New York, and he's been adding it to his otherwise mostly traditional Seder for the last five years.
 "Each participant in the seder has a choice of liquid or solid form ... most go with the juice," he says.

 Find out what's on it: You Have to Check Out This Rabbi's Liquid Seder Plate